 Allows you to control the brightness and On/Off state of lights up to 250W and can be controlled via Z-Wave or from a manual switch wired to the dimmer module.
 Does not need Neutral.

-Double switch module can control two independent circuits of up to 1,500W each.
-Can be controlled via Z-Wave or from manual switches wired to the relay module.
-Requires Neutral.
+Allows you to control the brightness and On/Off state of lights up to 140W and can be controlled via Z-Wave or from a manual switch wired to the dimmer module.
+Must have Neutral.

-Single switch module can control up to 2,500W.
-Can be controlled via Z-Wave or from a manual switch wired to the relay module.
-Requires Neutral.
+Allows you to control the brightness and On/Off state of lights up to 144W and can be controlled via Z-Wave or from a manual switch wired to the dimmer module.
+Does not need Neutral.

 Low voltage module (12/24V) to control multi-coloured LED strips (RGBW) or four separate circuits up to a total of 12A.
 Can be controlled via Z-Wave or from manual switches or sensors wired to the module's inputs.